This is beyond a pet peeve.

 It’s the power and freedom of free will, even if people and circumstances around us don’t like it.

-We are influencers, but we should influence people to choose good.
+We are influencers, but we should influence people to choose well.
 Be humble enough to know everyone makes a choice for themselves.
 It isn’t always about us.
 We don’t live in their shoes.

 And when people work through something hard in their life, be proud of what they did for themselves.
 Don’t take that away from them.
 We are our own identity, we are not the identity of another.